ComputeStacks/docs/docs/getting_started/community.md

 As part of your license with us, we will create a private slack channel which we will use for collaborating on your platform and any issues that arise.

-* If your organization already has a paid slack account, please [contact us](mailto:hello@computestacks.com) so that we may use [Slack Connect](https://slack.com/connect){: target="_blank" } to create a shared channel.
+* If your organization already has a paid slack account, please [contact us](mailto:hello@computestacks.com?subject=Slack%20Connect%20Request) so that we may use [Slack Connect](https://slack.com/connect){: target="_blank" } to create a shared channel.
 This will allow you to communicate us without having to create a separate slack user.

-* If you currently have a free slack account, or are new to slack, please [use this link](https://slack.computestacks.com){: target="_blank" } to create a new account and request an invitation.
+* If you currently have a free slack account, or are new to slack, please [contact us](mailto:hello@computestacks.com?subject=Slack%20Invitation%20Request) to request an invitation.

 ## Discord